james1236/backseat.nvim/README.md

 | `:BackseatClear` | Clear all Backseat highlighting from the current buffer
 | `:BackseatClearLine` | Clear the current line of Backseat highlighting

-Requires curl to be installed.
 If a buffer contains more than 100 lines, it will be split into multiple <= 100 line requests.
+## Requirements
+ * curl
+ * OpenAI API key - You can get yours from [their website](https://platform.openai.com/account/api-keys)
 # Install
 ### Lazy plugin manager
 ```lua